hecrenews/hecrenews.github.io/_posts/2022-07-21-man-never-has-to-shower-again-after-turning-off-dirt-respawn.md

 ![Death Screen](https://hecrenews.github.io/assets/images/whats_up_hay_man_oh_oops_you_died.png)

 Tashe is now living the time of his living.
 He started his side hustle of packaging stray leaves and clocked in at 30 thousand in the last quarter.
-Tashe is making so much bank, just from the time he gained not taking a shower, now that's called hustling.
-I'll (probably not) cover Tashe's leave packaging business in a future article, but Tashe has made his impact on the world.
+Tashe is making so much bank, just from the time he gained not taking a shower!
+Now that's called hustling.
+I'll (probably not) cover Tashe's leaf packaging business in a future article, but Tashe has made his impact on the world.
 Let's just hope the admins don't catch wind of this, that may cause some problems for Tashe.
 Anyways, what an inspriational story.
 This has been Mister Mjir, popping in and now popping out.